open-contracting/standard/standard/docs/en/schema/reference.md

 A period has a start date, end date, and/or duration.
 Start and end dates are represented using date-times.
 Durations are represented as a number of days.

-From 1.1 periods may also include a ```maxExtentDate``` which indicates the latest possible end date of this period, or the latest date up until which the period could be extended.
+Periods may also include a ```maxExtentDate``` which indicates the latest possible end date of this period, or the latest date up until which the period could be extended.

 ```eval_rst
 .. csv-table::